particle-iot/docs/src/content/tutorials/device-cloud/console.md

 ### Device Fleet Settings

-Your Tracker devices can be configured fleet-wide, or by device.
+Your Tracker devices are intended to, in general, be configured with fleet-wide settings that are used for all devicesin your fleet.
 The fleet-wide settings are in the **Map View**.
 Click **Gear** icon in the upper-left corner of the map to update Tracker Settings.

 ![Settings Icon](/assets/images/tracker/map-settings.png)

 Note that the settings are automatically synchronized with the device, even if the device is asleep or disconnected at the time the change is made.
 When the device connects to the cloud again, the checksum of the current device and cloud settings are compared, and if they are different, an updated configuration is sent to the device.

+Additionally, the Geofence settings are always per-device, with no fleet-wide default.
+It's also possible to have per-device configuration for your own custom settings.
+The per-device settings are within the device configuration, and do not appear in the fleet settings.

+Finally, when a device is marked as a Development Device, all configuration fields can be configured per-device, and these can override the fleet settings.
+Development devices also do not get automatic fleet firmware updates.

 #### Location Settings